monalisas21/Chatbot/README.md

 # **BPCL Chatbot AI 🤖**
-A smart AI-powered chatbot designed to answer BPCL-related FAQs using NLP and machine learning.
+A smart AI-powered chatbot designed to answer BPCL-related using NLP and machine learning.

 ---